perlun/perlun.eu.org/_i18n/en/_posts/2018-07-04-wrestling-with-debian-gnu-linux-and-nvidia.md

 This is actually the case with Debian also.
 They have an `nvidia-driver` package that you can use, and [their wiki page](https://wiki.debian.org/NvidiaGraphicsDrivers) describes how to use it.
-However, it was hard and I often ran into the case where all I got on X.Org startup was a black screen and a _completely frozen system_.
+However, it was difficult and I often ran into the case where all I got was a black screen on X.Org startup; the system seemed _completely frozen_.
 I couldn't even switch to another virtual console!
-So it was really, really crashed hard.
+So it was really, really a hard crash.

 I eventually managed to get it working after uninstalling the [xserver-xorg-video-nouveau](https://packages.debian.org/stretch/xserver-xorg-video-nouveau)